ajscholl/gen-redux-webpack-plugin/Readme.md

 # code for each field we want to overwrite in the state or let the plugin generate
 # a reducer for us.
 reducer:
-  # We need to specify this action ourselfes.
+  # We need to specify this action ourselves.
 We have a variable "state" in scope
   # with the old state of the reducer as well as each field of the action as
   # another variable.
   addTodo: